This NOFO is Closed for New Applications

 - The CSA Tracking System is where the IDHS requires all applicants to enter their GATA Budget information.
 It is also where IDHS staff will review and take action on the proposed budget.
 The CSA Tracking system requires that you have different credentials than what you have for the Illinois GATA Grantee Portal.
 Please follow the directions below to sign the proposed budget.

 - A budget and budget narrative need to be completed, electronically signed, and submitted in the CSA tracking system with the status as "GATA Budget signed and submitted to program review".
+A separate budget and budget narrative need to be completed, electronically signed, and submitted in the CSA tracking system with the status as "GATA Budget signed and submitted to program review" for each location you are applying for.
+Under "NOFO Suffix" Column in CSA you must include the suffix listed above.

 - There is space when preparing the budget on each line item for the budget narrative.
 For each line in the budget the applicant will describe why each expenditure is necessary for program implementation and how the amount was determined.
 Please include cost allocations as necessary.
 The Budget narrative (including MTDC base exclusions as appropriate) must clearly identify indirect costs, direct program costs, direct administrative costs, and describe how the specified resources and personnel have been allocated for the tasks and activities within each line item.
 See instructions for the CSA Tracking System and Budget Information.
 The budget should be prepared to reflect 12 months.